 Since they share no more DNA than siblings that aren’t twins, it’s possible to have one boy and one girl in a fraternal set of twins.
 This isn’t possible in an identical set of twins.

-Identical twins, on the other hand, form within the same egg that splits into two, which results in the two individuals having the exact same DNA.
+Identical twins, on the other hand, form within the same egg that splits into two, which results in the two individuals having similar, though not exactly the same DNA.

 They share many physical similarities as a result of shared DNA, including hair color, eye color, and skin tone.
 In fact, it’s said that one in four identical twins mirror each other.

 Environmental factors can still create slight differences in identical twins’ physical appearances, though, which is how other people can essentially tell them apart.
 Some underlying differences can include weight and height.

 Fingerprints aren’t included in these genetic similarities.
 That’s because the formation of fingerprints is dependent on both genetic and environmental factors in the womb.

 The chances of identical fingerprints in identical twins is slim-to-none.
 While anecdotal articles online often discuss the possibility of a chance that the science could be wrong, no research has found that identical twins can have the same fingerprints.